-View Description Displayed in formation
+View Description Displayed in nformation

 Child object Unique ID of the child object.

 Generated process Shows processes and process steps generated during simulation due to the changes.
-The individual properties of the Process Name of the generated process.
+The individual properties of the processes and process steps are also displayed with their actual values.
+Process Name of the generated process.

-processes and process steps are also displayed with their actual values.
 Process steps Name of the generated process step.

 Property Processes property or process step property.

 Value Property value.

 Trigger changes Shows all changes made to objects that have been triggered during the simulation.
 Table Display text of the table to which the record belongs.
 This is used to group the objects.

 Object Object affected by the change.

 Column Column that was changed.

 Old value Column value before the change.

 New value Column value after the change.

 Changed objects Shows objects and their properties if they were affected by the changes made during simulation.
 Table Display text of the table to which the record belongs.
 This is used to group the objects.

 Object Object affected

 View Description Displayed information

 by the change.

 Column Column that was changed.

 Old value Column value before the change.

 New value Column value after the change.

-Rule evalu- ation During the simulation, the system recal- culates all the rules that are affected by the changes.
-New rule violations and rule violations that no longer apply as a result of the recalculation are displayed.
-Employee Employee who violated the rule again or is no longer violating the rule for the first time.
+Rule evalu- ation , , Employee Employee who violated the rule again or is no longer violating the rule for the first time.

 Rule violation Type of change (rule no longer violated or new rule violation) and the affected rule.

 Description Description of the rule violation.